Single or Double Slider Windows

 With today’s modern replacement slider windows, it’s incredibly easy to open the window to ventilate your home.
-They are fitted with low friction rolling sliders that move without much pressure, making them easy to use in tight or hard-to-reach spaces.
+They are fitted with low-friction rolling sliders that move without much pressure, making them easy to use in tight or hard-to-reach spaces.

 Single sliders have the additional benefit of having only one bar in the window, improving your view of the outside.
 However, double sliders do allow for more air ventilation since both sides open, making them good for spaces that require better airflow.

 Many homeowners put in replacement double slider windows when they’re replacing picture windows.
-Or, if you want to keep a small picture window in the center of the frame, consider two smaller replacement single slider windows on either side of the picture window.
+Or, if you want to keep a small picture window in the centre of the frame, consider two smaller replacement single slider windows on either side of the picture window.

 Both single slider and double slider windows provide a more contemporary look, complementing homes with less of a sleek, modern vibe.